Challenge yourself to build and refine your skills in the art of the photo essay.

 - Editing a large body of images from a personal project down to a select few.

 The Maine seacoast is an ideal place to develop the skills for completing a photo essay.
 The area has a wealth of visual opportunities, whether landscapes, communities that are subcultures, aging buildings, or local characters.
-Students may also find subjects at the nearby Lobster Festival, which is happening during the class.

 Each student will leave the class with the framework for and the initial parts of a photo essay, which they will complete after the workshop.
 They will also leave the class with the skills to continue, complete, promote and disseminate their personal projects.

-All Photo © David H. Wells
+All Image Credit © David H. Wells

 Instructor: David H. Wells

 David H. Wells is a publication photographer/video-maker.
 He is affiliated with Aurora Photos and specializes in intercultural communication and visual narratives that excel in their creative mastery of light, shadow and sound, stills and video.
 Awards for his video/time-lapse work include Best of ASMP (American Society of Media Photographers) and an Eddie award from the Folio competition.
+His work has been featured in one-person exhibits at Brown University, U.C.
+Berkeley and Harvard University.
+His work has been part of group exhibitions at the Houston FotoFest and the Visa pour l'Image Festival in Perpignan, France.
+He has been an Artist in residence at the Visual Studies Workshop and the Light Works Photography Center.